EffiTune: Diagnosing and Mitigating Training Inefficiency for Parameter Tuner in Robot Navigation System: Background, Notations and Related Work

 \subsection{Motion Planning}

 is used to determine a trajectory for a robot to move from a start position to a goal position while avoiding obstacles (as visualized in Fig.~\ref{fig:gazebo_3d}).
-It is worth noting that there are 2 major categories of planning algorithms: local trajectory planners (e.g. DWA~\cite{fox1997dwa}, TEB~\cite{teb}) and global path planners (e.g., Dijkstras~\cite{dijkstra}, A*~\cite{astar}, RRT~\cite{lavalle1998rrt, lavalle2001rrt}).
+There are 2 major categories of planning algorithms: local trajectory planners\cite{fox1997dwa,teb} and global path planners~\cite{dijkstra, astar, lavalle1998rrt, lavalle2001rrt}. \looseness=-1

 In this paper, we consider motion planning in navigation tasks and assume that the robot employs a classical \textit{local} motion planner $f$.
 The local planner $f$ can be tuned via a set of configurations (i.e., configurable parameters) $\theta \in \Theta$, where $\Theta$ denotes all possible values of planner configuration.
 While navigating in a physical world $\mathcal{W}$ with obstacles, $f$ tries to move the robot to a local goal $g_t \in \mathbb{R}^2$ (computed by the global planner).
 At each time step $t$, $f$ receives sensor observations $o_t$ (e.g. lidar scans) to do collision avoidance, and then attempts to reach the local goal $g_t$ in a fast and collision-free manner.
 The local planner $f$ is responsible for computing the motion commands $u_t=f(o_t, g_t \vert \theta)$ (e.g., angular or linear velocity) at each time step to reach $g_t$.